HLCaptain/planty/CONTRIBUTING.md

 ## Documentation

-Comment code where necessary.
+Comment code where necessary, follow coding convention rules.

+### Keep your code readable

 Keep your comments simple and try to use descriptive variable names.

 ```kotlin
 // Good